 The federal government has an over-promising problem, and it’s doing more harm than good.

-On Sunday March 21st, the International Day for the Elimination of Racial Discrimination, Canada officially missed its deadline to end all long-term boil water advisories across the country.
+On Sunday March 21st, the International Day for the Elimination of Racial Discrimination, Canada officially missed its deadline to end all long-term boil water advisories on First Nations reserves across the country.
 As we mark the 2021 edition of Canada Water Week, 58 long-term boil water advisories remain in effect in 38 First Nations across the country.

 This is a shameful state of affairs for a country as wealthy as Canada – and as recent expenditures show, missed human rights deadlines aren't about a lack of funds, but an absence of political will and the prevalence of environmental racism.